 In early 2019, the illustration below by a Spanish illustrator went viral.
-It depicts formally dressed men and women –to give the idea that they are working professionals– at the starting point of a race.
-Interestingly, while the tracks in front of the men are clear, the women have to contend with various hurdles such as a clothes line, ironing table, washing machine, laundry basket and oven; implying the household chores they need to finish, while being part of the rat race.
+It depicts men and women dressed in suits –to imply that they are working professionals– at the starting point of a race.
+Interestingly, while the tracks in front of the men are clear, the women have to contend with various hurdles such as a clothes line, ironing table, washing machine, laundry basket and oven; to give the idea of the household chores they need to finish, while being part of the ‘rat race’.

 As the illustration garnered traction online displaying gender parity, it also brought to light the aspect of care work as a task meant for women.